krzentner/language-world/data/gpt-3.5-turbo/chain_md/coffee-button-2.md

-The steps the robot should perform to push the button on the coffee machine reliably are:
+To push the button on the coffee machine reliably, the robot should perform the following steps:
     Steps:  1.
-Put gripper above the coffee machine button  2.
-Push gripper down onto the button First, put the gripper above the coffee machine button.
+Move gripper towards the coffee machine button  2.
+Push the button on the coffee machine The first step is to move the gripper towards the coffee machine button.
-    - When the robot's gripper is not vertically aligned with the coffee machine button, the robot should put gripper above the button.
+    - When the robot's gripper is not near the coffee machine button, the robot should move gripper towards the coffee machine button.
-    Now that the gripper is lined up, just push down on the button.
+    Once the gripper is near the button, just push the button.
-    - When the robot's gripper is vertically aligned with the coffee machine button, the robot should push down on the button.
+    - When the robot's gripper is near the coffee machine button, the robot should push the button on the coffee machine.